exakat/exakat-docs/Reference/Rules/Php/ComparisonOnDifferentTypes.rst

 Comparison On Different Types
 +++++++++++++++++++++++++++++

   This rule reports comparisons and spaceship operator that are used with distinct types.
+When the types are distinct, PHP apply silent type juggling, and it may `result <https://www.php.net/result>`_ in unexpected results.

 .. code-block:: php